Want to Save This Recipe?

 Here’s your official guide to almond meal vs almond flour, so you know when to use which and why.

 Because as similar as these two ingredients are, their slight differences in appearance, taste and nutrition may change the outcome of your low carb recipes.
-That said, many home cooks (me included) use the two low carb foods interchangeably.
+That said, many home cooks (me included) use the two keto foods interchangeably.

 Here’s everything you need to know about almond meal vs almond flour so you can decide which is the best option for you!